Tours of historic Cato school set for Oct. 11 & Oct. 12

 According to a release from the Cato Historical Preservation Association, Susie Stelle, president of the association, said she started helping John Spurling organize the annual Cato fall tour as far back as 1985.
 For several years prior, Spurling had given informal tours of the town, which is located Northwest of Arcadia.

 It’s that time of year to tour Cato again.
-One tour is scheduled for the public on Oct.
-12.
+One of the tours are scheduled for the public on Oct.
+12. and it is funded by the Community Foundation of Southeast Kansas.

 Visitors will be taken back to the mid-1800s through music, history and re-enactments.